Does CBD interact with Zoloft and other antidepressants?

-CBD continues to gain acceptance and approval as scientists discover more of its potential health benefits.
+CBD continues to gain popularity as scientists discover more of its potential health benefits.

-However, an article published by Harvard Health warns that CBD use may potentially cause side effects, including irritability, nausea, and fatigue.
-CBD may also increase the level in the blood of the blood thinners like coumadin, and it can raise levels of other prescription medications in the blood as well.
+However, a Harvard Health article by Peter Grinspoon, M.D., author of the memoir Free Refills: A Doctor Confronts His Addiction warns that CBD use may potentially cause side effects, including irritability, nausea, and fatigue(30).
+Also, CBD may increase the level in the blood of the blood thinners like coumadin, and it can raise levels of other prescription medications in the blood as well.

 Given that the studies on CBD interactions with antidepressants are limited, it is not easy to conclude what can potentially happen when a dose of CBD is taken with antidepressants like Zoloft.